Cronos87/meilisearch-index-youtube-videos/readme.md

 ### Available properties

 tags: Boolean.
 Tell the script to get the videos tags.
-enable: Boolean.
+disabled: Boolean.
 Can enable or disable the indexation of the index.

 ### Run the script